AdobeDocs/experience-manager-65.de-DE/help/assets/assets-workflow.md

 ## Anwenden eines Workflows auf mehrere Assets {#applying-a-workflow-to-multiple-assets}

-1. Navigieren Sie in der Assets-Konsole zum Verzeichnis der Assets, für die Sie einen Workflow starten möchten, und wählen Sie die Assets aus.
+1. From the [!DNL Assets] console, navigate to the location of the assets for which you want to start a workflow, and select the assets.
 Wählen Sie im Menü die Option **[!UICONTROL Zeitschiene]** aus, um die Zeitschiene anzuzeigen.

    ![screen_shot_2019-03-06at123325pm](assets/chlimage_1-136.png)